• Selling Mineral Rights

 Non-Producing Mineral Rights

 Non-producing minerals are challenging.
 Without one or more producing wells, there will be no royalties.
-Non-producing mineral owners own the right to develop the minerals but unless they have the knowledge, experience, and finances to drill a well, must wait for someone else to drill.
+Non-producing mineral owners own the right to develop the minerals, but unless they have the knowledge, experience, and finances to drill a well, they must wait for someone else to drill.

 Even if someone drills a well, it may be a dry hole, an unsuccessful well, or a poor performing well.
 All three of these will discourage further development.

 One of the biggest mistakes that mineral owners make is failing to hire an oil and gas attorney to negotiate the lease on their behalf.
-By not seeking professional help, mineral owners are leaving money on the table and putting themselves in a position to be taken advantage of.
+By not seeking professional help, mineral owners are leaving money on the table and putting themselves in a position to be taken advantage of and earn smaller royalty checks.
 Sometimes owners allow a single lease to tie up multiple tracts of land and depths above or below where they intend to drill a well.
 Some leases authorize the operator to use natural gas for free (allowing operators to use this gas to run their frac fleets).

 There are many lease terms that benefit the operator to the detriment of the mineral owner.
 Signing an oil and gas lease without an attorney is extremely risky.